f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

    :alt: appworld
    :align: center

-Now scroll down or use the link on left to navigate to the *RequestMatch* section.
+Now scroll down or use the link on left to navigate to the *Request Match* section.
 This is where you will define the actual criteria that will be used to match our custom header/value.
+Click **Add Item** under the HTTP Headers section.

 .. image:: _static/svc-req-match.png
    :scale: 30%